Andrew-S-Rosen/mof-adsorbate-initializer/docs/triatomics.rst

 .. |Fe-MIL-8BB-N2O| image:: _static/n2o.png
    :align: middle
+   :scale: 50 %

 ---------------------
 Noncontiguous Adsorbate
 ---------------------
 The last bit of trickery comes into play when dealing with what I'll call "noncontiguous" adsorbates.
 These are adsorbates like water, where it is triatomic, but it is not bound in a sequential fashion.
 As with water, you will have a central atom of the adsorbate bound to the metal (instead of an M-O-H-H adsorption mode).
 To tell MAI about this desired adsorption mode, :class:`~mai.adsorbate_constructor.adsorbate_constructor` has a keyword argument named ``connect``, which is the atom number in ``ads`` that should be bound to the adsorption site.
 For the case of ``ads='HOH'``, we should set ``connect=2`` to have the second atom (i.e. the O atom) bound to the adsorption site.
 Note that for this reason we cannot use ``ads='H2O'`` here.

 An example code is shown below.
 The main thing to keep in mind is that now the connecting atom of the adsorbate is X2 instead of X1.
+If not specified, ``ang_triads`` will default to ``ang_triads=ang_MX1X2`` if ``connect=2``, but here we set it to 104.5°, as is standard for H2O.

 .. literalinclude:: ../examples/add_H2O.py